 When two-factor authentication is enabled, your account can only be signed in from known devices like your iPhone/iPad or Mac.
 If you want to log in from a new device, you have to enter additional six-digit code along with the password.
 You can get this verification code on your trusted device.
 For example, if you already have an iPhone and purchased a new iPad and tried to log in with your Apple ID, you need to enter an authentication code.
 The code will be automatically displayed on your iPhone.
 While signing in from the browser, you can select to trust the browser so that it won’t require authentication code in future.

 If security is your concern, then you should enable Apple two-factor authentication.
 You might think this is an annoying step but don’t worry you’ve to enter in only once.
 You’ve to enter authentication code again only if you’ve signed out completely, formatted the device or when you have to change the password.

 How Can I Receive Apple Two-Factor Authentication Code?

-Any Apple device you’ve already logged in with two-factor authentication is trusted device.
+Any Apple device you’ve already logged in with two-factor authentication is a trusted device.
 But to enable two-factor authentication your iPhone, iPod touch or iPad should be on iOS 9 or newer.
 And for Mac, you’ve to be on OS X El Captain and later.
 You get authentication code on this trusted device in future.